-Centennial Wood Products, Inc. received a Wood Products RLF loan through the CDBG-R program and had not reported any employment figures to the MDOC; the company's figures are omitted from the following analysis.
+Centennial Wood Products, Inc. received a Wood Products RLF loan through the CDBG-R program, negotiated a loan modification with the MDOC and had not reported any employment or financial figures; the following analysis omits both employment and financial figures for the company.